tongtunggiang/MindEngine/README.md

 The mind engine for non playable characters (NPCs).
 It allows these characters to think, to consider choices based on their current view of the world.

 # Installation
-Note
+> Note
-- Doxygen and LaTeX tool should be installed to get the documentation.
+> - Doxygen and LaTeX tool should be installed to get the documentation.

 For Windows
 - Pull the repo to your own local machine.
-- Use Cmake GUI tool for generating project files with your choice of IDE (Visual Studio recommended).
+~~- Use Cmake GUI tool for generating project files with your choice of IDE (Visual Studio recommended).~~
+- Open the MindEngine.sln solution file.

 For Linux
 - Pull the repo to your own local machine.